 The PLC is the heart of the control system, collecting data, filtering the commands received from the operator, and making operational decisions as necessary.
 The PLC controls the system by direct wire communication with the Valve Controller and the various individual pump controllers.
 Status and control information is gathered the same way.
 The RTU provides a microwave link between the PLC and a remote control center.
 Each piece of equipment works with the others to provide a redundant control network, greatly improving the station availability and reliability.

-All PLC and HMI programming was tested before hand allowing startup to be completed over the allocated two day period.
+All PLC and HMI programming was tested beforehand, allowing the startup to be completed over the allocated two-day period.
 All three project goals were met.